-Jénine Shepherd is a 22-year-old student at Amherst College, where she is double majoring in
+Jénine Shepherd is a 24-year-old graduate from Amherst College, the top liberal arts college in the USA, where she obtained her Bachelors while double majoring in Neuroscience and Economics.

 Jénine Shepherd is a proud Jamaican.
 She has collaborated with the Ministry of Foreign Affairs and Foreign trade to draft the core policy for the Global Jamaica Diaspora Youth Council.
 Through this proposal she ensures that 3.5 million Jamaicans residing in the USA, UK and Canada are heard on issues of cultural estrangement, how they can get involved in policy making, and how they can contribute to businesses, education, national security, and other matters relating to restoring confidence in Jamaica for Vision 2030.